zilliztech/zdoc/docs/tutorials/migrations/migrate-from-milvus.md

 ## Verify the migration results{#verify-the-migration-results}

-After the status of the migration job changes from **MIGRATING** to **SUCCESSFUL**, the migration process ends.
+Once the migration job status switches from **MIGRATING** to **SUCCESSFUL**, the migration is complete.

 ![verify_collection](/img/verify_collection.png)

-Zilliz Cloud only supports [AUTOINDEX](./autoindex-explained), an optimized indexing algorithm, and will automatically index your migrated collection using this algorithm.
+Note that Zilliz Cloud exclusively supports [AUTOINDEX](./autoindex-explained) for optimized indexing, and will automatically index your migrated collection using this algorithm.

-After loading the collections, you can use the way of your choice to communicate with them.
+Once the collections are loaded, you are free to interact with them using your preferred method.

 ## Related topics{#related-topics}